infrablocks/terraform-aws-client-vpn/README.md

 }
 ```

-As mentioned above, Redis deploys into an existing base network.
-Whilst these
+As mentioned above, the client VPN deploys into an existing base network.
+Whilst
-can be created using any mechanism you like, the following modules may be of
+these can be created using any mechanism you like, the following modules may be
-use:
+of use:
 * [AWS Base Networking](https://github.com/tobyclemson/terraform-aws-base-networking)

 ### Inputs